 Latin American Studies Certificate or Emphasis.
 Students majoring in Economics may elect to pursue a Latin American Studies Certificate or emphasis, combining courses from the major with selected courses of wholly Latin American content.
-For more information, see "Latin American Studies Center," page 162.
+For more information, see "Latin American Studies Center," page 172.

 Certificate in International Business Studies.
 Students majoring in Economics may elect to pursue a Certificate in International Business Studies, combining courses from the major with selected international business courses.
-For more information, see "International Business Studies," page 171.
+For more information, see "International Business Studies," page 181.

 Certificate in Quality Analysis.
 Students majoring in Economics may elect to pursue a Certificate in Quality Analysis, combining courses from the major with selected technical analysis courses.
-For more information, see "Certificate in Quality Analysis," page 161.
+For more information, see "Certificate in Quality Analysis," page 170.

 Nonbusiness Students.
-A nonbusiness student is eligible to register for upper-division economics courses if the student has an ASU GPA of 2.50 or higher and has met all prerequisites and course requirements as listed in the catalog.
+A nonbusiness student is eligible to register for upper-division economics courses if the student has met all prerequisites and course requirements as listed in the catalog.

 Business Honors.
 Students admitted to the Barrett Honors College may substitute ECN 294 ST: Macroeconomics for ECN 111 and 313 and ECN 294 ST: Microeconomics for ECN 112 and 314.
-These courses with grades of "C" or higher satisfy the prerequisites and/or corequisites for all 400-level economics courses.
+These courses with grades of "C" (2.00) or higher satisfy the prerequisites and/or corequisites for all 400-level economics courses.
+Students who take six hours of ECN 294 will take six hours of other upper-division economics courses in lieu of ECN 313 and 314.